 During the war, attempts to open the professions to women were disrupted, and Gwyneth took up a position in the National Service for Women as Commissioner for the West Midland division and later worked as Assistant Commissioner for Enforcement for the Ministry of Food, Midlands Division.
 The Ministry of Food regulated rationing and Gwyneth conducted prosecutions against black marketeers.
 In recognition of her work, Gwyneth was awarded the OBE.

 Gwyneth married Thomas Weldon Thomson, a solicitor on 26th April 1917.
 Their first child was born in December 1919, just a few days after the Sex Disqualification (Removal) Act 1919 passed, finally opening the legal professions to women.
 After recovering from childbirth, Gwyneth applied to Lincoln’s Inn and was admitted as a student in January 1920.
 The Bar’s hand had been forced by the new legislature; its 1918 annual general meeting had still voted 178 to 22 against admitting women.

 In 1921, Gwyneth fell pregnant again whilst studying for her Bar exams.
 The baby Maria died two days after being born, and Gwyneth suffered from placenta praevia.
 She died two months after giving birth, on 9th October 1921, aged 31.
-Her dreams of a legal career were left unrealised, having never been called to the Bar, but her pioneering efforts allowed countless other women to fulfil the same ambitions.
+Her dreams of a legal career were left unrealised, having never practised as a barrister, but her pioneering efforts allowed countless other women to fulfil the same ambitions.